students-teach-students/python-tools-for-students/CONTRIBUTING.md

 <p class="admonition-title">Note for Windows users:</p>
 <p>

-If you want the care free package of a 'properly' configured Posix like shell, just install [`cmder full`](https://cmder.net/) with [get-cmder](https://github.com/s-weigand/get-cmder).
+If you want the care free package of a 'properly' configured Posix like shell (more powerful and feature rich command line), just install [`cmder full`](https://cmder.net/) with [get-cmder](https://github.com/s-weigand/get-cmder).

 </p>